takemobiteam/takemobi-test.github.io/docs/index.md

 Timing of errors depends on the type of error:

 - An error may be sent immediately after the booking is received, if the booking could not be stored.
+These errors are specified in this section.
 - If the booking can be stored but an error occurs later during planning, the error will be sent when planning occurs.
+These errors are specified in [Regular Planning](#regular-planning).

 **Open Questions:**